2016 Community engagement grants

 The purpose of the Community Engagement Grants is to fund community projects that offer unincorporated area residents in the Community Service Areas an opportunity to participate and be more connected in their communities.
 Funded projects must demonstrate how activities are accessible to all residents regardless of race, income, or language spoken.

-A total of $60,000* will be reimbursed for projects in 2016.
+A total of $60,000 will be reimbursed for projects in 2016.
 The King County Department of Natural Resources and Parks Community Service Areas Program will provide funds to selected projects through a letter of award and Memorandum of Agreement.
 Amounts will be limited to less than $5,000 per project.
+A complete list of selected projects will be available online.

 Funding priority goals